-The Court proposes to amend Rule 50(b)(1) to delete the language in that Rule referring to service by the Court of a motion with its order directing the filing of a written response.
-The amendment would conform Rule 50(b)(1) with the proposed amendment to Rule 21(b)(1), requiring service of the motion by the filing party.
-It is also proposed that paragraph (f) of Rule 50 be deleted as unnecessary and paragraph (g) be relettered as paragraph (f).
+Rule 50(b)(1) is amended to delete the language in that Rule referring to service by the Court of a motion with its order directing the filing of a written response.
+The amendment conforms Rule 50(b)(1) with the amendment to Rule 21(b)(1), requiring service of the motion by the filing party.
+Paragraph

+(f) of Rule 50 is deleted as unnecessary and paragraph (g) is relettered as paragraph (f).